nlt-vlasov-y/integrations/collectd/README.md

 #### Transmitting outside a network

-If instances of collectd are unable to transmit outside the network, the <a target="_blank" href="https://docs.signalfx.com/en/latest/integrations/integrations-reference/integrations.signalfx.metric.proxy.html">SignalFx metric proxy</a> can be used to receive connections from many instances of collectd, and forward transmissions to SignalFx using a single outgoing HTTP connection.
+If instances of collectd are unable to transmit outside the network, the <a target="_blank" href="https://docs.signalfx.com/en/latest/integrations/integrations-reference/integrations.signalfx.metric.proxy.html"> SignalFx Gateway</a> (formerly known as the SignalFx Metric Proxy) can be used to receive connections from many instances of collectd, and forward transmissions to SignalFx using a single outgoing HTTP connection.
 This is suitable for environments in which transmissions exiting a network are highly restricted.

-<a target="_blank" href="https://docs.signalfx.com/en/latest/integrations/integrations-reference/integrations.signalfx.metric.proxy.html">Click here for more information about the SignalFx metric proxy</a>.
+<a target="_blank" href="https://docs.signalfx.com/en/latest/integrations/integrations-reference/integrations.signalfx.metric.proxy.html">Click here for more information about the SignalFx Gateway</a>.

 #### Transmitting through an existing HTTP proxy